-In our experience, most companies that have been on the market for a few years are using outdated software in one or more areas of their business.
-These so-called legacy systems are not only annoying for users used to state-of-the-art applications, but they also reduce efficiency, put customers off, and increase system failures and security vulnerabilities.
+Most companies that have been on the market for a few years are using outdated software in one or more areas of their business.
+These so-called legacy systems are not only annoying for users used to state-of-the-art applications, but they also reduce efficiency and increase system failures and security vulnerabilities.

 Information and topics overview

 Legacy system modernization